12 Important Questions to Ask Your Personal Injury Lawyer

 3. What is your assessment of my case?

 As the victim, it is very easy to assume–understandably–that your case is a slam-dunk, and that you deserve substantial financial compensation.
 But accidents are very different from one another (even similar incidents, like car crashes).
 That means sometimes the law itself, or the particulars of your case, may make a court case impossible (or perhaps very unlikely or difficult).
 This is why having an expert–who is also objective and unbiased–is very important.
 Your attorney will be able to tell you what your chances are, approximately how much your case is worth financially, and if your case should be pursued.
 This may be one of the most important questions you can ask an experienced attorney and help you avoid additional headaches and frustration.

 4. In what areas of law do you specialize?

-You want to select a lawyer who specializes primarily in personal injury law.
+You want to select a lawyer who specializes primarily in personal injury law in Pittsburgh.

 Bottom line, if your case is going to court, you need someone who is very familiar with the law.
 They also should know common defense tactics by insurance companies and employers, how to negotiate in ways specific to your needs, and how to navigate other complex litigation procedures.

 5. What is your contingency fee?